Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 • AWS Elastic Beanstalk is an orchestration service offered by Amazon Web Services for deploying applications which automate the deployment, provisioning, scaling, and monitoring of applications in the cloud.

-• When using Elastic Beanstalk with EC2 instances, you upload your application code.
+• When using Elastic Beanstalk with EC2 instances, upload application code.

 • Elastic Beanstalk automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring.
 This integration allows the developers to focus on writing code rather than managing infrastructure.